maxsaber/maxsaber.github.io/stuff.md

 ### Mobile

 I'm currently carrying a 256GB gold [iPhone 13 Pro Max][iphone], sporting a plain clear case with the [iPhone Leather MagSafe Wallet][iphone-wallet] in Sequoia Green attached to the back.
 I also have an older iPad Pro with me most days but it doesn't see too much use anymore.
-I also wear a Series 5 [Apple Watch][watch] with a stainless link band everyday, too.
+I also wear a Series 5 Apple Watch with a stainless link band everyday, too.

-My homescreen is a bit minimal with Messages, Calendar, Camera, [Spotify][spotify], Apple Wallet, and the [Transit][transit] apps present.
-The bottom bar holds Phone, Mail, Safari, and my Apple Home apps.

 Paired with my Apple Watch you'll usually catch me wearing my Alex and Ani [Path of Life][path-life] bracelet which was a present from one of my best friends, or my [Miansai Noir Cuff][miansai] if I'm doing something I can't wear a charm.